LinuxForHealth/FHIR/docs/src/pages/performance/performance450.md

 4. Process the response, constructing a new Bundle resource containing GET requests for each Claim and Provider referenced by the ExplanationOfBenefit resources contained in the first response.
 5. Collect statistics on the number of calls, number of resources returned and the time taken for each request.

 The request bundles are configured to use a type of TRANSACTION.
-This provides the best performance as the IBM FHIR Server processes each request within the bundle using a single transaction, reducing the commit load on the database.
+This provides the best performance as the LinuxForHealth FHIR Server processes each request within the bundle using a single transaction, reducing the commit load on the database.

 ## System Configuration